sosinaesayas/mobile-app-development/README.md

 # mobile-app-development
-The title of the project is.
+The title of the project is "Eth Fetagn".
 The project is a mobile application which allows students take a quiz, try questions and see the right answer for each of the questions displayed.

 full name       | Id